spacefall/stalewall/README.md

 # stalewall
-A simple to use (random) wallpaper api
+A simple to use random wallpaper api

-A public instance of the api can be found here: [stalewall.spacefell.workers.dev](https://stalewall.spacefell.workers.dev)
-A (basic) demo can be found [here](https://spacefall.github.io/stalewall-demo/) (just grabs a wallpaper and shows the info related to it)
-Another example can be found [here](https://github.com/spacefall/stalewall-desktop) (grabs a wallpaper and sets it as the desktop wallpaper)
-Relies on [stalewall-proxy](https://github.com/spacefall/stalewall-proxy) to crop and proxy images with cors
+Relies on [stalewall-proxy](https://github.com/spacefall/stalewall-proxy) to crop and proxy images

-## Hosting
+## Usage
-This repo is ready to be deployed to Cloudflare Workers (and is in fact deployed [there](https://stalewall.spacefell.workers.dev)), just run `wrangler deploy`.
-Alternatively, the repo includes a basic Bun server that functions the same way as the worker. (it may output more data for developement purposes)

-If you're considering self-hosting, you should also deploy a [stalewall-proxy](https://github.com/spacefall/stalewall-proxy) as this api relies on it for image manipulation and proxying, more info in its repo.
+A public instance of this api can be found here: [stalewall.spacefell.workers.dev](https://stalewall.spacefell.workers.dev).
+If you want to play with it, you can find a basic demo/playground [here](https://spacefall.github.io/stalewall-demo/) or if you want a more practical example, a rust application to refresh your desktop and lockscreen wallpaper can be found [here](https://github.com/spacefall/stalewall-desktop).

 ## Providers
 Stalewall can get a random wallpaper from various sources, these sources are called providers: